flopgov/flopradioapp/README.md

   Quickly check the stream’s online status directly from the app.

 - **Wide Compatibility**
-  Works on iPhone, iPad, and Mac.
+  Works on iPhone, iPad, Mac, and Android.

 - **Minimalist Design**
   Clean, user-friendly interface with a focus on simplicity.